Skip to content

 Warning

-ICMP ping requires a relay.
+ICMP ping requires a Relay.
 The Lanby platform runs in cloud environments that block raw ICMP.
-Additionally, the relay container needs NET_RAW capability — see relay docs.
+Additionally, the Relay container needs NET_RAW capability — see Relay docs.

 Configuration